KeyanSong/431-2018/slides/class26/README.md

 ## After Today's Class Audio is Posted, Where Do I Go for Updates?

 I'll be posting things at https://github.com/THOMASELOVE/431-2018/tree/master/slides/postclass.

-- All that is there now is a description of how your grade in the course will be calculated.
+Right now, you'll find:

+- Details on grading in 431 (how I get your course grade and when you'll know your grade, etc.)
+- Some information on the 432 and 500 courses.

 ## Office Hours and `431-help`